 In order that we achieve our aim, we have a three tiered plan (see below) to support all of our pupils in this area, offering more specialised provision for those that require it.

 Whole School - all pupils will access and benefit

 Arts and Happiness Project

-The purpose of this project is to explore the arts, beyond the national curriculum, with a focus on the benefits of art upon well-being and mental health.
-The approach to this week has been research led and part delivered by external partners who specialise in both art and well-being.
-The theme of ‘Continuous Line’ will appear throughout all art based projects.
+The purpose of this project was to explore the arts, beyond the national curriculum, with a focus on the benefits of art upon well-being and mental health.
+The approach to this week was research led and part delivered by external partners who specialise in both art and well-being.
+The theme of ‘Continuous Line’ appeared throughout all art based projects.
 The continuous line is symbolic of our lives, well-being and the emotions we feel on a continuum; it has highs and lows and twists and turns, and as it crosses paths with other lines, pictures of beauty are formed.
-The performing arts element will focus upon developing confidence, the therapeutic benefits of singing and exploring well-being issues (age appropriate).
-There will also be several whole school collaborations to not only produce visual memories of the event but to allow the school to work as a community for one outcome.
+The performing arts element focused upon developing confidence, the therapeutic benefits of singing and exploring well-being issues (age appropriate).
+There was also several whole school collaborations to not only produce visual memories of the event but to allow the school to work as a community for one outcome.